Uli Sigg

 Uli Sigg (born 1946) is a Swiss businessman, diplomat and art collector.
 He served as the Swiss Ambassador to China, North Korea and Mongolia from 1995 to 1998.
 He serves as the vice chairman of Ringier, the largest media company in Switzerland.
-He made a large donation of contemporary Chinese art to the Hong Kong-based M+ museum in 2012.
+He made a large donation of contemporary Chinese art to the Hong Kong–based M+ museum in 2012.

 Early life

 Uli Sigg was born in 1946.
 He received a PhD in Law from the University of Zurich.

 Career

 Sigg started his career as a business journalist.
 By 1977, he worked for the Schindler Group, where he was an expatriate in China.
 He left the company in 1990.
 He was a company director for the next five years, serving on the boards of Swiss corporations.

 Sigg served as the Swiss Ambassador to China, North Korea and Mongolia from 1995 to 1998.

 As of 2009, he served as the vice chairman of Ringier, a media company.
 He also served on the advisory board of the China Development Bank.

+Sigg serves on the Executive Advisory Board of the World.Minds Foundation.